Special Interest Classes

 Continuing Education Units (CEUs)

-Ed2Go - Online Professional Development (CEUs available) - These online classes are available year round.
+Ed2Go - Online Professional Development (CEUs available) - These online classes are available year-round.
 Participants seeking CEUs for these classes must complete the proper paperwork to receive a CEU.
 Request information is also available at the ed2go site.
-Click the link to explore over 300 topics.
+Click the link to explore hundreds of topics.

 On-campus continuing education classes are offered on the Wesson Campus through Workforce Education.
 These classes are offered in the spring from late May to mid-June.
 Please call 601.643.8711 or email firstname.lastname@example.org for more information.